ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * POST request to ace-group/GROUPNAME/nodes/NODENAME/pub-key , in order to provide the KDC with a new public key.
 The Client would have to alternatively re-join the group through a POST request to ace-group/GROUPNAME/ (see above).
 Furthermore, depending on its roles in the group, the Client might simply not have an associated public key to provide.

 It is REQUIRED of application profiles of this specification to categorize possible newly defined operations for Clients into primary operations and secondary operations, and to provide accompanying considerations (REQ31).

+### Error Handling {#kdc-if-errors}

+Upon receiving a request from a Client, the KDC MUST check that it is storing a valid access token from that Client.
+In case the KDC does not store any such valid access token, the KDC MUST respond to the Client with a 4.01 (Unauthorized) error message.

+Unless the request targets the /ace-group resource, the KDC MUST especially check that it is storing a valid access token from that Client for the group with name GROUPNAME associated to the endpoint.
+In case the KDC stores a valid access token but this does not allow the Client to access the group associated to the endpoint, the KDC MUST respond to the Client with a 4.03 (Forbidden) error message.

+Some error responses from the KDC can have Content-Format set to application/ace-groupcomm+cbor.
+In such a case, the paylod of the response MUST be a CBOR map, which includes the following fields.

+* 'error', with value a CBOR integer specifying the error occurred at the KDC.
+The value is taken from the "Value" column of the "ACE Groupcomm Errors" registry defined in {{iana-ace-groupcomm-errors}} of this specification.
+This field MUST be present.

+* 'error_description', with value a CBOR text string specifying a human-readable diagnostic description of the error occurred at the KDC, written in English.
+The diagnostic text is intended for software engineers as well as for device and network operators, in order to aid debugging and provide context for possible intervention.
+The diagnostic message SHOULD be logged by the KDC.
+This field MAY be present, and it is unlikely relevant in an unattended setup where human intervention is not expected.

+CBOR labels for the 'error' and 'error_description' fields are defined in {{params}}, where both parameters are defined as OPTIONAL to support for Clients.
+A Client supporting the 'error' parameter and able to understand the specified error may use that information to determine what actions to take next.

+{{error-types}} of this specification defines an initial set of error identifiers, as possible values for the 'error' field.
+Application profiles of this specification inherit this initial set or error identifiers and MAY define additional value (OPT11).

 ## /ace-group